kurtbrose/relativity/PROJECT_LOG.md

 -----

 * indexing
-  * write-proxy that wraps M2M or M2M listeners
-    * .chain() from M2MGraph returns M2MChain full of proxies
+  * add indexing / listener attach to M2MGraph
   * when data is overwritten in M2MGraph, need to "unlisten" as well
   * read-only data structures for indexes
   * pairs() turns into an indexing scheme